andriotisp/andriotisp.github.io/_pages/teaching.md

 ---

 <br>
-<h3>Academic Year 2021 - 2022</h3>

-*During this academic year (2021 - 2022) I did not teach any modules. <br>
-I was on sabbatical leave as a JSPS Fellow working at the National Institute of Informatics in Tokyo.*
+*During academic year 2021 - 2022 I was on sabbatical leave as a JSPS Fellow working at the National Institute of Informatics in Tokyo.*

 ---